The Sneaker-Wearing Chef Who Wants You to Try Asian Soups

 Start-up life is always an adventure which is why Cat Yeh makes it a point to be pulled together and comfortable.
 As the chief culinary officer of Nomz, an Asian soup-delivery service, Yeh does everything from recipe development to meeting with investors to even playing food courier.
 Her days are unpredictable, so she makes it a point to present herself much like how she wants the company to be perceived: honest, minimal, and creative.

 After growing up in Taiwan, Yeh moved to New York City to attend The New School.
 After graduating with a food studies degree, she went on to the French Culinary Institute.
-Yeh began her career as a chef and recipe developer for the likes of Bauhaus (Eddie Huang’s Taiwanese snack shop), Ippudo Ramen and Bon Appétit before joining Nomz last year.
+Yeh began her career as a chef and recipe developer for the likes of Baohaus (Eddie Huang’s Taiwanese snack shop), Ippudo Ramen and Bon Appétit before joining Nomz last year.
 The Cut caught up with her in between her many errands, where she talked about her favorite sneakers, her love of menswear and why she dresses like it’s Monday, every day.

 On shoes for start-up life: It’s essential for my daily footwear to be comfortable and versatile because I never know what could be thrown at me!
 I typically have a small selection of comfortable sneakers that I like to rotate — they’re all simple and minimal.
 One of my favorite brands is THEY NY and I find that it’s the perfect way to go from office to a dinner with friends.
 My other go-to are Adidas’ NMD sock sneakers.
 Since they don’t have shoelaces, I can pull them on plus they’re waterproof — ideal for the weather and road conditions of NYC!